|Search the Color of Art Pigment Database

 Color Index Generic Name: Key Top ^ Page Top^

 This is the C.I.
 Generic Name (abbreviated) given by the ASTM and Colour Index International (CII) for that pigment.
 The first 2 or 3 letters describe the general pigment color and the number is the individual pigment identifier.
 N/A (not applicable) means that pigment has not been given a color index name or number.

 |Natural Dye and Solvent Pigments

-Naturally occurring pigments.
-They are all organic and are biological in origin.
+These are naturally occurring organic pigments and dyes.
 With a few exceptions, most are plant or animal extracts or dyes that need to be fixed to a substrate to become pigments (i.e. Madder Lake).
 A few are organic natural earths such as Cassel earth (Van Dyke Brown).
 They are designated with C.I.
-Generic name or CIGN of which consists of the usage class "Natural" and basic hue, followed by the CI serial number (i.e. Natural Brown 8).
+Generic name of which consists of the usage class "Natural" and basic hue, followed by the CI serial number (i.e. Natural Brown 8).
 Natural pigment CI generic names are often abbreviated with the usage class N + the hue abbreviation + the serial number. (i.e. NBr 8)

 Pigments can be organic or Inorganic.
 Most modern pigments are given this usage designation by the Color Index.
-The can be synthetic or naturally occurring, but they do not come from biological sources, they may be based on natural sources (i.e. PR 83 or the synthetic form of Alizarin Crimson).
+They can be completely synthetic, naturally occurring minerals, or lakes based on the synthetic derivatives of natural dyes.
 Pigments are designated with C.I.
-Generic name or CIGN which consists of the usage class "Pigment" and the basic hue followed by the CI serial number (i.e. Pigment Red 106, Cadmium Red).
+Generic name which consists of the usage class "Pigment" and the basic hue followed by the CI serial number (i.e. Pigment Red 106, Cadmium Red).
 The pigment CI generic names are often abbreviated with the usage class P + the hue abbreviation + the serial number. (i.e. PR83 for Pigment Red 83)